 Nutrient Crops (10% of garden area)

-Carrot: Carrots are an excellent easy to grow root crop that store well and are nutrient dense.
-They are an excellent source of beta carotene.
+Carrot: Carrots are an excellent easy to grow root crop that stores well and are nutrient dense.
+They are an excellent source of beta-carotene.

 Cabbage: Cabbage is another cold-tolerant crop that will tolerate a frost and stores well.
 Some varieties grow heads up to 22 lbs in size, offering excellent productivity per square foot of garden space.

 Garlic: Garlic has a surprisingly high-calorie density, can be grown in a broad variety of climates, is simple to cultivate and stores very well.
 It also has health benefits and tastes great.
 Consider adding garlic to any survival garden.

 Squash: Along with beans and corn, squash was one of the original “three sisters” in American Indian agriculture.
 Squash are vining crops that store well and have a good balance of nutrients and calories.
 Consider trying pumpkins and melons in addition to squash.

 Other Crops: There are a number of other great crop selections for victory gardens and survival gardens.
 When choosing crops, take into account the caloric density of the crop – i.e. how much energy is stored in the crop, and nutritional qualities of the crop.
 Remember that staple, calorically dense crops will form the core of your diet, with nutritionally dense crops keeping you healthy.